 Tip Number 2: It is all about your mindset.

 This is closely related to tip number 1.
 Once you change your mindset it suddenly becomes really easy.
 Sounds pretty straight forward right?
-If you keep telling yourself how much you dislike it etc, it will be very hard.
+If you keep telling yourself how much you dislike it, it will be very hard.
 If you catch those thoughts flip them around.
-Focus on the positive instead of the negative, and there is always something positive to focus on!
-Like for example: Grocery shopping: If you don’t have a car like me carrying shopping bags around can be quite painful.
+Focus on the positive instead of the negative.
+There is always something positive to focus on!
+Let’s take grocery shopping as an example: If you are like me and you don’t have a car, carrying shopping bags around can be quite painful.
 Changing my mindset helped me so much with this.
 Instead of complaining in my head how heavy the bags are, I just thought of it as a great workout.
 What a time saver and great way to multitask to carry bags around instead of having to go to the gym to lift weights.

 Tip number 3: Have groceries at home.

-A little planning goes a long way and it will soon be second nature.
+A little planning goes a long way and it will soon become second nature.
 Pick your least busy day to get your grocery shopping done.
 Find a way that works best for you and experiment with different routines.
-Picking up your groceries on your way home, doing it on your day off, whatever works for you in the long run.
+You could pick up your groceries on your way home, or do it on your day off, whatever works for you in the long run.
 Just remember to never go grocery shopping when you are hungry.